slashsbin/nuCache/README.md

 Installation
 ------------
-1. Copy files to your Varnish conf folder
+1. Keep & Rename Default Varnish conf file(`default.vcl`)
-2. [OPTIONAL] Keep & Rename Default Varnish conf file(default.vcl)
+2. Copy files to your Varnish conf folder
-3. Set VarnishD conf file to nuCache.vcl
+3. Use `etc/daemon` as VarnishD Daemon Config file
 4. Enjoy!

 See INSTALL Text file for more Information & details.